 - Responsible Office:

-- Human Resources; Environmental Health & Safety; The University of Texas Student Health Clinic; The University of Texas Health Services; Applicable Student Affairs Office
+- Environmental Health & Safety; Diversity & Equal Opportunity; The University of Texas Student Health Clinic; The University of Texas Health Services; Applicable Student Affairs Office

 - Responsible Executive:

-- Vice President and Chief Human Resources Officer; Vice President, Safety, Health, Environment, and Risk Management; Associate Vice President of Diversity & Equal Opportunity; Applicable Dean of Student Affairs
+- Vice President, Safety, Health, Environment, and Risk Management; Associate Vice President of Diversity & Equal Opportunity; Applicable Dean of Student Affairs

 I. POLICY AND GENERAL STATEMENT

 Bloodborne Pathogens: Pathogenic microorganisms that are present in human blood and can cause disease in humans.
-These pathogens include, but are not limited to, hepatitis B virus (HBV), hepatitis C virus (HCV), and human immunodeficiency virus (HIV).
+These pathogens include, but are not limited to, HBV, HCV, and HIV, and lentiviruses and retroviruses used in research laboratories.

 Exposure-prone procedure: Procedure(s) determined by the Infectious Diseases Review Panel to pose a direct and significant risk of transmission of bloodborne pathogens from a patient to a health care worker, or from an infected health care worker to a patient.
 See also Institutional Biosafety Manual and the Society for Healthcare Epidemiology of America (SHEA) Guideline for Management of Healthcare Workers Who Are Infected with Hepatitis B Virus, Hepatitis C Virus, and/or Human Immunodeficiency Virus for examples of activities performed by health care workers and the risk of bloodborne pathogen transmission for each such activity.

 Infectious Diseases Review Panel: A subcommittee of the University’s Institutional Biosafety Committee whose members are appointed by the President to review instances of HIV, HBV, HCV, or other bloodborne pathogen infections in health care workers, to identify exposure-prone procedures, and to determine those circumstances, if any, under which a health care worker who is infected with HIV,HCV, HBV virus and is Hepatitis B e-Antigen (HBeAg) positive, or any other bloodborne pathogens may perform such procedures.